sean-chester/sean-chester.github.io/openings/msc-thesis-fall-2025-near-data.md

  * Can you design algorithms to solve a problem and demonstrate that they are correct?

-### Research Environment

-Our gender-balanced, multinational [research team](../students) consists of one Assistant Professor, two PhD researchers, four master's students, and one undergraduate scholar, collectively from five countries.
-We are growth- and excellence-oriented: we have weekly skill development sessions and master's students should strive to publish their research at top conferences.
-I meet at least weekly in a one-to-one context and am heavily involved in the research itself.
-We also communicate asynchronously with collaboration tools outside of those meetings.
-The team meets at least once per month for social activities.
-Researchers typically have access to a shared office inside the research lab if they plan to work in-person on campus.
-I hire in small cohorts and the intent is to have three researchers start and learn together in Fall 2024.

-The university is situated near beautiful coastal old growth rainforest on an island that is slightly larger than Belgium.
-The temperature is moderate with only a week or two of snow in the city each year.
-It is common to enjoy skiing in the mountains in the winter, hiking and water sports, whale watching, swimming in the many large lakes in the city, the outsized variety of restaurants and cafes of a mid-sized capitol city, and expansive beaches.
-Canada is a liberal country in which you are strongly encouraged to become who you want to be.

 ### Application Process

 Formally, you must follow [the process outlined on the department website](https://www.uvic.ca/ecs/computerscience/graduate/applying/index.php) prior to receiving an offer.